CHuiV123/Cardiovascular-Disease-Prediction-Machine-Learning-Model-with-App-deploy-script/README.md

 # Cardiovascular-Disease-Prediction-Machine-Learning-Model-with-App-deploy-script

 ## Project Description
-This is a machine learning model to predict where a person has cardiovascular disease based on several criterion.
+This is a machine learning model to predict whether a person has cardiovascular disease based on several criterion.
 An application based on the the best predicting model is developed using Streamlit after performing a sequence of steps from Exploratory Data Analysis(EDA), features selection to model training.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
  ![Anaconda](https://img.shields.io/badge/Anaconda-%2344A833.svg?style=for-the-badge&logo=anaconda&logoColor=white)